EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Analysis

 However, our identification of a blueshifted Fe II feature in the spectrum of EP250827b/SN 2025wkm at $t_0+4.2$ days (a close-up shown in Figure \ref{closeupspectra}) is more robust.
 Though the temperature that we derive is still extremely high $\sim 20,200$ K, the signal-to-noise is much higher than that of the spectrum of EP250108a/SN 2025kg taken at a similar epoch, and the broad absorption feature at the beginning of the spectrum is seen much more clearly.
 A similar broad absorption feature at slightly redder wavelengths is also seen in XRF060218/SN 2006aj's early-time spectrum shown in the same Figure.
 Figure \ref{spectrafigure} shows that this absorption feature clearly shifts to redder wavelengths over time.
 In addition, though SN 2025wkm also displays an inital first peak in its LC not due to radioactive decay, the first peak declines much more rapidly than in SN 2025kg (see Figure \ref{bolLC}), and it is therefore plausible that a photospheric line may be present at this stage in the LC's evolution.

 We then try to estimate the host-galaxy extinction by measuring the equivalent width (EW) of the Na I absorption doublet (5890, 5896 $\AA$), using the NGPS spectrum at $t_0 + 28.1$ days.
 This feature is a proxy for the amount of host-galaxy extinction, with various relations presented in the literature \citep{Stritzinger2018, Osmar2023}.
-We use the relation from \citet{Osmar2023}, where $A_{\rm{V}}^{\rm{host}}\rm{[mag]} = 0.02 + 0.73 \times EW [\AA]_{\rm{Na \, I}} \pm 0.29$.
+The relation from \citet{Stritzinger2018} is $A_{\rm{V}}^{\rm{host}}\rm{[mag]} = 0.78(\pm0.15) \times EW [\AA]_{\rm{Na \, I}}$, while the relation from \citet{Osmar2023} is $A_{\rm{V}}^{\rm{host}}\rm{[mag]} = 0.02 + 0.73 \times EW [\AA]_{\rm{Na \, I}} \pm 0.29$.
 However, \citet{Poznanski2011} showed that a large scatter exists in these correlations when using low-resolution spectra, and quantitative relations must be viewed conservatively.
-Therefore, we use the value derived through this method as a conservative upper limit for the host-galaxy extinction.
-We find $A_{\rm{V}}^{\rm{host}} < 0.73$ mag.
-This value is consistent with the extinction inferred from the Balmer decrement \citep{Osterbrock1989} as well.
+Therefore, rather than overestimating the extinction using the empirical relations, we use the value derived through this method as a conservative upper limit for the host-galaxy extinction \citep{Srinivasaragavan2024b, Srinivasaragavan2025b}.

+The larger value derived between the \citet{Stritzinger2018} and \citet{Rodriguez2024} relations is $A_{\rm{V}}^{\rm{host}} < 0.73$ mag.
+This value is consistent with the extinction inferred from the Balmer decrement assuming Case B recombination \citep{Osterbrock1989} of $A_{\rm{V}}^{\rm{host}} \sim 0.3$ mag.
 If the host extinction is close to this upper limit and is significant, then the analysis performed in \ref{LCanalysis} would be impacted as the overall brightness of the LC would increase.
 For example, if $A_{\rm{V,host}} \sim 0.5$ mag, $M_g$ would decrease by $\sim 0.6$ mag and $M_r$ would decrease by $\sim 0.4$ mag, making EP250827b/SN 2025wkm brighter than EP250108a/SN 2025kg \citep{Srinivasaragavan2025b, Rastinejad2025}.
 However, given the lack of additional constraints, we do not try to further quantify the impact that host galaxy extinction may have on our analysis.